emc-mongoose/mongoose-storage-driver-hdfs/README.md

 #### Data

-Operations on the data are implemented as file operations
+Operations on the data items type are implemented as file operations

 ##### Noop